 Close the Blinds by Day

 Choosing the right window is important to ensure the house stays cool during the summer and warm during the winter.
-The best way to reduce the impact of sunlight and heat is by controlling the light coming into the house, a function that the window blinds can effectively carry out.
+The best way to reduce the impact of sunlight and heat is by controlling the light coming into the house through the windows, a function that Custom Blinds and window shades can effectively carry out.
 Apparently, blackout shades work best in blocking excessive light and heat during the day to provide complete darkness.
 As the evening arrives, they can be opened to let in as much natural light as possible.
+That said, if you are wondering where to source them from, then look no further than Colorado Shade and Shutter– they are known to offer a variety of pre-fabricated as well as Custom Shades.

 Open the Windows at Night